-- Hand knit or crochets a scarf measuring roughly 6" x 60".
+- Hand knit or crochets a scarf measuring no smaller than 6" x 60".
 Some patterns may call for variations on measurements.
 Please no key-hole or potato chip scarves.

 - Use yarn that is machine washable and dryable in gender neutral or patriotic colors.
-Knit Your Bit does not accept fun fur or eyelash yarn.
+We recommend staying away from fun fur or eyelash yarn.

 - Sew in all loose ends.